JohanChane/wsnavigator.nvim/README.md

 -   [x] Display buffers according to the file tree.
 See [ref](https://www.reddit.com/r/neovim/comments/1e9vibn/use_neotree_to_quick_switch_buffers_and_manage/).
 If it's not too complex, I will try to implement it.
 -   [x] Combine with fuzzy find plugin.
+-   [ ] In the filetree display mode, if a directory is a project directory, use a distinctive color to distinguish it as a project directory.
 -   [ ] Display the current line's function in the buffer, format `filename key function:offset:lnum`
 -   [ ] `SaveProject`: Record `project_name:path`
 -   [ ] `SaveMark`: Record `filename key function:offset:lnum` for each project.